 One study on stream-dwelling brown trout and steelhead populations estimated that roughly 7.7% of observed juvenile steelhead’s stomach content consisted of other steelhead juveniles or larvae.

 That’s not a huge impact, but given that larvae and juvenile fish face various other threats in their natal rivers, it’s still a considerable percentage!

 On the other hand, adult steelhead tend not to consume their young in large numbers.

 I didn’t find any research on egg cannibalism among steelhead.

-Think about; if steelhead gorge on vast amounts of salmon eggs that float around in a river system, they must indeed also consume a fair amount of their eggs!
+Think about it; if steelhead gorge on vast amounts of salmon eggs that float around in a river system, they must indeed also consume a fair amount of their eggs!

 Because they surely can’t tell the difference between their own and other species’ eggs, can they?

 So it would be really interesting to find out how many percent of the laid steelhead eggs are actually consumed by their adult steelhead.